 We are new-ish owners of an established homestead outside of Santa Fe, New Mexico.
-Surrounded by flowers, vines, and orchards, we are using a combination of traditional and permaculture principles to create an updated working homestead.
+Surrounded by flowers, vines, and orchards, we are using a combination of traditional, regenerative, and permaculture principles to create an updated working homestead.
 We are a bustling family juggling school, work, and the joys of homesteading.

 The days are filled with pruning grapes, picking (or pickling) pears and apples, weeding, building new beds, fixing fences, caring for chickens, preserving the harvest and a myriad of other homesteading tasks.
-As we work off-farm, we do not have heavy production work, just the endless, exciting tasks that come from living on a lush and productive six-acre farm--all while working full-time.
+As we work off-farm, we do not have heavy production work, just the endless, exciting tasks that come from living on a lush and productive six-acre homestead--all while working full-time.
 Over the next few years, we will be creating biointensive beds, adding drip irrigation, striving to maintain the orchard and vineyards while adding new varieties, fixing fences, building a Forest Garden, keeping up with the weeds, and further cultivating the existing flower gardens with sustainability in mind.

-We had positive stays in our first year as Workaway hosts.
-We are starting our second year with fine people and good land.
+We had positive stays in our first two years as Workaway hosts.
+We are finishing our second year with fine people and good land.
 Feel free to bring ideas and good energy.
 In our early traveling days, we met many wonderful people.
 Now that we have settled, we hope to continue to meet adventurous spirits; instead of guests, we are now hosts.

 Help with Eco Projects

 Help around the house

-As we start this homestay experience, we are hoping to exchange a 4-5 hours of work a day for accommodations in our attached casita.
+Workawayers work an average of ~4.5-5 hours 5 days a week (flexibly allocated).
+In addition to breakfast and dinner, they receive accommodations in our attached casita.
 This would provide Workawayers with the option of staying on a working homestead while also being close to the cultural richness of Santa Fe (25 minutes), Bandelier National Monument (20 min), Ojo Caliente (25 min), local pueblos, and Valle Grande--all are a short drive away.
 Wintertime brings skiing options for those who love the mountains.
 New Mexico is a place of many cultures as well as natural beauty to explore.
 We can often be flexible with work hours to ensure you can visit sites.
 We are flexible with stacking hours, days worked, etc.